High Quality QCD Axion at Gravitational Wave Observatories

 While attractive, the PQ mechanism is vulnerable to possible additional sources of symmetry breaking, generically misaligned with respect to the axion potential from QCD instantons.
 This {\it quality problem} (originally formulated with various perspectives in~\cite{Georgi:1981pu, Holdom:1982ex, Dine:1986bg, Holman:1992us, Kamionkowski:1992mf, Barr:1992qq, Ghigna:1992iv}) is alleviated in {\it heavy axion} models (see~\cite{Holdom:1982ex} and~\cite{Treiman:1978ge, Dimopoulos:1979pp, Tye:1981zy} for earlier related work), where a ``heavy QCD'' sector provides a larger contribution to the axion potential, aligned with that from QCD instantons.

-Existing realizations of this idea rely on: the QCD coupling becoming strong at high energies~\cite{Holdom:1982ex, Holdom:1985vx, Flynn:1987rs, Choi:1998ep, Agrawal:2017ksf}, see also~\cite{Gherghetta:2020keg} for a 5D model; a separate confining gauge group, whose alignment is ensured by unification at high scales~\cite{Tye:1981zy, Rubakov:1997vp, Gherghetta:2016fhp, Gherghetta:2020ofz} or by a softly-broken $\mathbb{Z}_2$ symmetry~\cite{Berezhiani:2000gh, Dimopoulos:2016lvn, Hook:2019qoh}.
+Existing realizations of this idea rely on: the QCD coupling becoming strong at high energies~\cite{Holdom:1982ex, Holdom:1985vx, Flynn:1987rs, Choi:1998ep, Agrawal:2017ksf, Kitano:2021fdl}, see also~\cite{Gherghetta:2020keg} for a 5D model; a separate confining gauge group, whose alignment is ensured by unification at high scales~\cite{Tye:1981zy, Rubakov:1997vp, Gherghetta:2016fhp, Gherghetta:2020ofz} or by a softly-broken $\mathbb{Z}_2$ symmetry~\cite{Berezhiani:2000gh, Dimopoulos:2016lvn, Hook:2019qoh}.
 When the strong coupling scale $\Lambda_{\text{H}}$ of the heavy sector is above the QCD scale $\Lambda_{\text{QCD}}$, the axion mass is larger than in the standard window, and the cosmological evolution of the axion field in the early Universe is shifted to higher energy scales.
-Despite its appeal, it is not immediately clear what the signatures of such a scenario are since generically the axion can be very heavy, for instance above the electroweak scale, while its interactions remain very weak.\footnote{When the axion mass and decay constant are around or below the TeV scale, the scenario can be probed at colliders, see e.g.~\cite{Bauer:2018uxu, Hook:2019qoh, Chakraborty:2021wda}.} Furthermore, in contrast to the standard case, a heavy QCD axion can easily decay in the early Universe, and thus leaves no detectable relic dark matter today.
+Despite its appeal, it is not immediately clear what the signatures of such a scenario are since generically the axion can be very heavy, e.g. above the electroweak scale, while its interactions remain very weak.\footnote{Axion masses and decay constants around or below the TeV scale can be probed at colliders, see e.g.~\cite{Bauer:2018uxu, Hook:2019qoh, Chakraborty:2021wda}.} Furthermore, in contrast to the standard case, a heavy QCD axion can easily decay in the early Universe, and thus leaves no detectable relic dark matter today.

-Nonetheless, in this Letter we show that generic heavy QCD axion models can be observationally probed at gravitational wave (GW) observatories (already at the currently operating LIGO-Virgo-KAGRA~\cite{LIGOScientific:2014pky, VIRGO:2014yos, KAGRA:2018plz} interferometers), with the exciting possibility of a correlated signature in upcoming neutron Electric Dipole Moment (nEDM) measurements~\cite{Abel:2018yeo, Filippone:2018vxf}.
+Nonetheless, in this Letter we show that heavy QCD axion models can be observationally probed at gravitational wave (GW) observatories (already at the currently operating LIGO-Virgo-KAGRA (LVK)~\cite{LIGOScientific:2014pky, VIRGO:2014yos, KAGRA:2018plz} interferometers), with the exciting possibility of a correlated signature in upcoming neutron and proton Electric Dipole Moment (nEDM, pEDM) measurements~\cite{Abel:2018yeo, Filippone:2018vxf}.